rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

     (rts2@127.0.0.1)3> rts:get("progski", "GET").
     19

-The first thing to do on `rts2` is verify that only two vnodes are left that contain this object.
+The first thing to do on `rts2` is to verify, via `get_dbg_preflist`, that only two vnodes contain the correct value while the 3rd has the value `not_found`.
 I extracted part of the return value to demonstrate this above.
 Next, perform a read.
 At this point `merge` will return one child so no reconciliation is needed (remember a `not_found` is ancestor to all), `needs_repair` will return true since not all objects are equal, and then a read repair will be performed by calling `repair`.
 Once again, I quoted an excerpt from the shell demonstrating this.
 Notice there is no repair after the second read because it has already been repaired.

 Let's raise the stakes a bit here by taking a node down and then performing a write before a read.
 This should cause the replica